jebarsoba-diffc/shared-cursor-rules/README.md

 - **`application-setup.mdc`** - Instructions for running, testing, and building applications
 - **`conventional-commits.mdc`** - Commit message conventions and standards
+- **`test-coverage.mdc`** - Test coverage requirements and conventions for actions, operations, and infrastructure (applies to both Python and TypeScript)

 ### Python Rules